worldpeaceenginelabs/DAuth/README.md

 To do:
 - salt
 - hash
+- hide or show the QR code
-- QR Code or hash match function
+- QR Code and/or hash match function

 # How to use?